TonyM1958/FoxESS-Cloud/README.md

 You don't have to configure all of the settings.
 Your Fox ESS Cloud username, password and device serial number are the minimum required to access data about your inverter.

-For example, replace _my.fox_username_ with the login name and _my.fox_password_ with the password you use for foxesscloud.com, and _my.device_sn_ with the serial number of your inverter.
-Be sure to keep the double quotes around the values or you will get a syntax error.
+For example, replace _my.fox_username_ with the login name and _my.fox_password_ with the password you use for [foxesscloud.com](https://www.foxesscloud.com/login) and _my.device_sn_ with the serial number of your inverter.
+Be sure to keep the double quotes around the values you enter or you will get a syntax error.

 ## User Information
 Load information about the user: